cnumr/best-practices/chapters/BP_032_en.md

 ### Description

-Ensure that CSS and JavaScript codes are not embedded into an HTML web page code, with the exception of possible configuration variables for JavaScript objects.
+Ensure that CSS and JavaScript code is not inlined in the HTML code of the page, with the possible exception of configuration variables for JavaScript objects.

-If CSS or JavaScript code is included in HTML files' body while the latter is used by several pages (or even by the entire site), then this code must be transferred for each page requested by users, thus increasing transmitted data volume.
+If CSS or JavaScript code is included in HTML file's body in several pages (or even in the entire site), then this code must be downloaded for each page requested by the users, increasing downloaded data volume.
-However, if CSS and JavaScript codes are included in their own files, browsers can store them in their local cache system so as not to request them again.
+However, if CSS and JavaScript codes is written in external files, browsers can store them in their local cache system and not download them again.

 ### Examples
 In HTML code, do not write: